-Discrete surface soil and/or sediment samples will be collected using a clean, stainless-steel spoon or a clean, nitrile-gloved hand.
-Soil/sediment samples to be analyzed for VOCs will be containerized first in order to minimize volatilization of potential volatile contaminants during the sampling process.
+Discrete surface soil and/or sediment samples will be collected using a clean, stainlesssteel spoon or a clean, nitrile-gloved hand.
 The following sampling procedures will be used for discrete surface soil sample collection:

-- 1. Determine the location of the samples. - 2.
-Label appropriate glassware with sample identification, analyses, date and time. - 3.
-Label the sampling location. - 4.
-Photograph the sampling location. - 5.
-Hand-dig sampling locations to desired depth or collect soil direct from Macro-Core sampler, as appropriate. - 6.
-Place soil directly into sampling containers. - 7.
-Secure container lids. - 8.
-Place samples in an iced cooler. - 9.
-Record sampling information in the field notebook, including date, time, analysis to be conducted, and sampling location. - 10.
-Survey the location of the sample point with the GPS unit. - 11.
+- 1. Determine the location of the samples.

+- 2. Label appropriate glassware with sample identification, analyses, date and time.

+- 3. Label the sampling location.

+- 4. Photograph the sampling location.

+- 5. Hand-dig sampling locations to desired depth or collect soil direct from Macro-Core sampler, as appropriate.

+- 6. Place soil directly into sampling containers.

+- 7. Secure container lids.

+- 8. Place samples in an iced cooler.

+- 9. Record sampling information in the field notebook, including date, time, analysis to be conducted, and sampling location.

+- 10. Survey the location of the sample point with the GPS unit. - 11.
 Decontaminate sampling equipment and change sampling gloves between each sampling location. - 12.
 Subsurface soil samples, defined as samples collected more than 1.5 feet below ground surface, may be collected from areas as determined in the field.
 Samples will be collected by hand-digging with a clean shovel as appropriate.
 The same protocols will be followed for subsurface soil sampling as for surface soil sample.
-The depth at which the sample was collected will be recorded in the field notebook, and as part of the sample identification (see Section 5.7).
+The depth at which the sample was collected will be recorded in the field notebook, and as part of the sample identification (see Section 5.6).